 If you need to rent surfing gear, there are plenty of surf shops to choose from.
 Viento Del Mar offers a 10% discount if you make a reservation for a surfboard online.
 Fat Lips shop has over 100 boards to choose from, starting from 350php ($7) a day.
 The awesome thing about Fat Lips?
 You can change your board as often as you’d like with any other board from the shop, without paying anything extra.

 Where to eat in Siargao

-You are spoilt for choice when it comes to restaurants in Siargao, you can find anything you want from tacos to organic almond milk lattes.
-Kermit, one of the most popular restaurants on the island, has been featured in countless blogs and magazines, mainly down to their incredible pizza.
+You are spoilt for choice when it comes to restaurants in Siargao.
+You can find anything you want from tacos to organic almond milk lattes.
+Kermit, one of the most popular restaurants on the island, has been featured in countless blogs and magazines, mainly down to its incredible pizza.